 top of page

-Langar (Free Kitchen)
+Langar Sewa (Free Kitchen)

 Langar is one of the most significant traditions for the Sikhs.
 It involves everyone, irrespective of their caste, skin colour, nationality, social, financial or political status, to sit together (pangat).
 Everyone has the same meal.
 It expresses the ideals of equality, sharing, and the oneness of all humankind.
 It is an essential part of any Gurdwara.